 It turns out, those building out networks and data centers prefer capacity over speed.
 That makes HHDs much better suited for this application.
 Since Seagate dove into SSD production — like rival Western Digital (NASDAQ:WDC) — it’s been able to reap the full benefits of this expansion.
-Year to date, STX has managed to produce $1.3 billion in cash flow from operations and $862 million in free cash flows from higher drive demand.
+In fiscal 2019, STX managed to produce $1.8 billion in cash flow from operations and $1.8 billion of free cash flows from higher drive demand.

 The key is that Apple has been able to use its vast cadre of devices to sell apps, music, movies and games.
 This helps Apple produce plenty of cash flows.
 Meanwhile, its shift into various services and other add-ons for its customers have only enhanced its cash flows further.
 So, even though AAPL has been handing out plenty of cash to investors, its over cash balance continues to hover over that $200 billion mark.
 Last year, Apple spent more than $74 billion on buybacks and raised its dividend by roughly 5.5%.

 With new devices hitting the markets and a focus on building out content for those devices, Apple should have no problem growing that cash balance far into the future.
 That should make dividend investors happy.
 And while there are some risks with revenue slowdowns and Chinese trade, that massive cash pile provides such a huge cushion to keep the dividend grow going.